- Solid surface is a non porous, non absorbent acrylic polymer material.

 So now what?
 We are Coby & Denise the entire workforce of Cutting Boards Wisconsin.
 We consider ourselves to be a somewhat recycled old couple who uses upcycled (fancy word for " cutoffs headed for the landfill") new solid surface material to create beautiful & long lived cutting boards.
 We garage craft them in the beautiful boonies of northern Wisconsin.

-When the economy took a nose dive, we both found ourselves unemployed.
+When the economy took a nose dive in 2010, we both found ourselves unemployed.
 We had to reinvent ourselves and quick!
 So of course, we decided to make cutting boards.
-We hatched this idea based on our enthusiasm for a Corian cutting board we had used for years.
+Really?
+We hatched this idea based on our love of a Corian cutting board we had used for years.

 Coby made a few (we found getting the material was the hard part) sanding them as smooth as a baby's behind.
 This material has such a nice feel to it, silky smooth.
 We took these to our local farmers market to sell...and they did!
 Not only that, in the following weeks, zipitty do da, those folks came back for more!
 During that time, we heard countless stories from people who had owned solid surface cutting boards for 25+ years!!
 Really?
 Well who knew!